aybri/ti-game/README.md

 # inspid
-A game for the TI-84 Plus CE.
+A very unfinished "game" I never had time to work on.

-work in progress
+Made for the TI-84+ CE Calculator.